barchart/cmdty-pricing-network/docs/content/PrimaMarkets.md

 * Is free trial available?

 ### Who is Prima Markets?
-PRIMA Markets is a leading research company for the low carbon fuels market, specialising in renewable diesel, biodiesel, ethanol & feedstocks.
+Prima Markets is a leading research company for the low carbon fuels market, specialising in renewable diesel, biodiesel, ethanol & feedstocks.
+Prima Markets covers policy, capacity, mandates and fuels compliance tickets
 For more information please visit https://www.prima-markets.com/

 ### What data does Prima Markets offer via cmdty Pricing Network?